j-jiseophan/gavis-docs/src/Introduction.md

 ## Motivation

-Analytics logging is so boring task and it sometimes makes the code complicated.
-To solve this problem, Slack engineering team devised fine solutions to analytics logging(blog post).
+Writting analytics logging code is so boring and stressful.
+It makes the code complicated and may cause performance issues.
+To solve this problem, Slack engineering team devised a [fine way](https://slack.engineering/creating-a-react-analytics-logging-library/) to writting analytics logging code.
 This library started from implementing core concepts of their approaches.
 Gavis is a declarative way to writing analytics logging code, which helps you write smaller but more readable code.

 ## Features